Delaware River Watershed Fellowship 2019

 Make a difference in your community and environment while learning new skills and connecting with other young adults in the region.
-Delaware Nature Society is working with a network of other local environmental centers in an effort to connect people to their local rivers and to the larger Delaware River Watershed.
-This network of 23 environmental centers, spread across the Delaware River watershed, is interconnected by The Circuit, the regional trail network of multi-use bike/pedestrian trails and rivers, streams, and creeks.
-The Centers network seeks to hire 46 young people (two at each center,) for a 12 week summer fellowship designed to advance our collective impact across the watershed.
-This program will foster watershed stewardship by building a team of ambassadors.
+Delaware Nature Society is a member of the Alliance for Watershed Education, a network of 23 environmental centers focused on connecting people to their local rivers and to the larger Delaware River Watershed.
+This network seeks to hire 23 young people (one at each center) for a 12 week summer fellowship designed to advance our collective impact across the watershed.
+This program fosters watershed stewardship by building a team of ambassadors.

-Delaware Nature Society has spent over 50 years connecting people to nature with diverse environmental programs and services.
-As one of the most well respected environmental organizations in the region, we envision a healthy and sustainable environment for all plants, animals and people living in our region.
-Our mission is to connect people with the natural world to improve our environment through education, advocacy and conservation.
-Working state-wide in Delaware and the surrounding region, we operate four sites where people experience nature in unique hands-on ways reaching thousands of visitors each year.
+The Delaware Nature Society’s mission is to connect people with the natural world to improve our environment through education, advocacy and conservation.
+It operates four sites within Delaware where people experience nature in unique hands-on ways reaching thousands of visitors each year.
 DNS works with Wilmington communities through its DuPont Environmental Education Center on the Wilmington riverfront.
+To deepen our commitment in making nature education more accessible we operate the RENEW program, which helps connect Wilmington youth to nature education programs and activities that make learning about the environment relevant and fun.

-The Delaware River Watershed Fellow will serve as an ambassador for the Delaware Nature Society (DNS) and the Delaware River watershed.
-They engage the community, emphasizing the importance of taking care of our local rivers and creeks and helping DNS better reach and engage new local audiences in Wilmington.
+The Delaware River Watershed Fellow will serve as an ambassador for the Delaware Nature Society and the Delaware River watershed by engaging the community, emphasizing the importance of taking care of our local rivers and creeks, and helping DNS better reach and engage new local audiences in Wilmington.
 By the end of the 12 weeks of service, Fellows will be local watershed experts and ambassadors to their community and will have introduced many new people to their local trails, waterways, and environmental center, as well as the steps they can take to help restore and protect the Delaware River Watershed.

 - Engage target communities in the Christina and Delaware Rivers watersheds through stewardship, education, recreation and civic engagement.

-- Complete a required Capstone project to be presented at the end of season Watershed Fellowship Summit, August 17.
+- Complete a required Capstone project to be presented at the end of season Watershed Fellowship Summit.
 This individual project should help enhance network goals, deepen the connection and engagement of trail and water users and expand watershed protection and restoration.

 - Participate in regular online interaction with the other Watershed Fellows through an online discussion platform.